matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

     Effectively leaving the user's account in a read-only state.

 * is a `room` rule:
-  + Apllied to a user: New events from the room are ignored, not displayed in notifications and not shown to be active in a client.
+  + Applied to a user: New events from the room are ignored, not displayed in notifications and not shown to be active in a client.
   + Applied to a room: No-op?
 Could be changing `events_default` to the same level as moderators
   + Applied to a server: No-op?
 Could also be rendering the room read only from the specific server.